Kyuu-Ji/htb-write-up/mantis/write-up-mantis.md

 6d2424716c5f53405f504073735730726421
 ```

-As this string is 36 characters long and there is not a popular hash type with this length, this string has to be something else.
+As this string is 36 characters long and there is not a known hash type with this length, this string has to be something else.
-The characters are mostly numbers and the letters _c, d, f_ so we assume this could be a hexadecimal value:
+The characters are mostly numbers and the letters _c, d, f_ so assuming this could be a hexadecimal value:
 ```markdown
 echo -n 6d2424716c5f53405f504073735730726421 | xxd -ps -r